tdspora/deploy/README.md

 docker volume rm <compose_project_name>_postgres
 ```

-5. Launch TDM with docker-compose
+5. Launch TDspora with docker-compose

 ```sh
 docker-compose pull && docker-compose up -d
 ```

-6. Do not login into TDM for that moment*.
+6. Do not login into TDspora at that moment*.
 Copy dump to the container:

 ```sh
 docker cp /tmp/tdm.dump <container_name>:/tmp
 ```

-**If you performed login into TDM you have to restart TDM Postgres container because login operation creating session within Postgres DB and you will not be able to drop database*
+**If you performed login into TDspora you have to restart the PostgreSQL container because login operation creating session within Postgres DB and you will not be able to drop database*

-7. Login into Postgres container (or use Portainer) with Postgres user and bash shell:
+7. Login into PostgreSQL container (or use Portainer) with PostgreSQL user and bash shell:

 ```sh
 docker exec -it -u postgres <container_name> bash